kaisheng1/hasura-keycloak-nextjs/README.md

 ### Create a new user

 See here: https://www.keycloak.org/docs/latest/getting_started/#creating-a-user.
 Add user to the user group or the name you specified.
-As designed, it should have x-hasura-allowed-roles & x-hasura-default-role in the access token.

 ## Hasura